pivotal/docs-tap/cli-plugins/apps/getting-started/configuration.hbs.md

 ## <a id='changing-clusters'></a>Changing clusters with --context

 The Apps CLI plug-in refers to the default kubeconfig file to access a Kubernetes cluster.
-When you run a `tanzu apps` command, the plug-in uses the default context that is defined in that kubeconfig file (located by default at `HOME/.kube/config`).
+When you run a `tanzu apps` command, the Apps CLI plug-in uses the default context.
+The default context is defined in the kubeconfig file located by default in: `HOME/.kube/config`.

 There are two ways to change the target cluster: